Do Gooder

 No cost-per-life equivalent.
 In global health, GiveWell can estimate cost per life saved ($5,500 for bed nets).
 In climate, there's no equivalent single metric.
 You're buying policy change, technology development, or advocacy outcomes.
 The counterfactual is harder to establish: did this $1 million grant cause this policy to pass, or would it have passed anyway?

 Leverage through policy.
 The highest-impact climate donations don't directly reduce emissions.
 They change the policy environment so that trillions of dollars in government and private investment flow differently.
-CATF's budget is $40 million.
-The policies they've influenced have mobilised billions.
+CATF runs on a budget in the tens of millions, yet the policies it has influenced have mobilised far more.
 That leverage ratio is why evaluated climate charities dramatically outperform individual offset purchases.

 What most donors get wrong